Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 Virginia Tech Performance Insights

-- The Hokies outscore opponents by 24.9 points per game (scoring 81.7 points per game to rank 21st in college basketball while giving up 56.8 per contest to rank 53rd in college basketball) and have a +324 scoring differential overall.
+- The Hokies have a +324 scoring differential, topping opponents by 24.9 points per game.
+They're putting up 81.7 points per game to rank 21st in college basketball and are allowing 56.8 per outing to rank 52nd in college basketball.

 NC State Performance Insights

-- The Wolfpack are outscoring opponents by 21.7 points per game, with a +304 scoring differential overall.
-They put up 79.7 points per game (31st in college basketball) and give up 58.0 per outing (71st in college basketball).
+- The Wolfpack put up 79.7 points per game (30th in college basketball) while giving up 58 per outing (72nd in college basketball).
+They have a +304 scoring differential and outscore opponents by 21.7 points per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.